-Regarding existing computerized maintenance management systems, one goal of this white paper is to suggest how specific standards-based information exchanges can relieve some of the pervasive interoperability problems due to proprietary communications methods which beset

-1920 pervasive interoperability problems due to proprietary communications methods which bes automation-assisted medical equipment management, just as they hinder clinical data management.
+Regarding existing computerized maintenance management systems, one goal of this white paper is to suggest how specific standards-based information exchanges can relieve some of the pervasive interoperability problems due to proprietary communications methods which beset automation-assisted medical equipment management, just as they hinder clinical data management.

-Besides systems specifically made for management of biomedical equipment, general network management software tools deployed either by the biomed department or by the IT department

-- 1925 can contribute usefully to management of networked medical devices.
+Besides systems specifically made for management of biomedical equipment, general network management software tools deployed either by the biomed department or by the IT department can contribute usefully to management of networked medical devices.
 Capturing network packets to and from medical devices with appropriate precautions and security and privacy policies is enables detailed troubleshooting, and carefully planned automated network traffic monitoring can warn of conditions that should be investigated for possible security issues.
-There is wide variability of medical devices in the extent to which they expose standards-based or even - 1930 proprietary equipment management capabilities.
-For maximum compatibility and leverage from existing infrastructure, use by medical systems of monitoring and control methods based on general network management standards such as SNMP and WBEM is a useful to both device manufacturers and owners. - There are already a wide variety of practices and automated systems involved in management of medical equipment configurations in healthcare institutions, but there are clear gaps in creating an integrated system out of these.
+There is wide variability of medical devices in the extent to which they expose standards-based or even proprietary equipment management capabilities.
+For maximum compatibility and leverage from existing infrastructure, use by medical systems of monitoring and control methods based on general network management standards such as SNMP and WBEM is a useful to both device manufacturers and owners.

+There are already a wide variety of practices and automated systems involved in management of medical equipment configurations in healthcare institutions, but there are clear gaps in creating an integrated system out of these.
 The remedies for some of these gaps can come in part from the use of standards-based communications to support automated exchanges of information to support such integration.

-86 "Introduction to the ITIL Service Lifecycle", UK Office of Government Commerce (2010): The Stationery Office.
+85 "Introduction to the ITIL Service Lifecycle", UK Office of Government Commerce (2010): The Stationery Office.

-87 "The IT Service Management Forum itSMF UK"; ITIL Foundation Handbook: The Stationery Office (2012)
+86 "The IT Service Management Forum itSMF UK"; ITIL Foundation Handbook: The Stationery Office (2012)